 - 2.1 The disposal of such assets supports the priority of the new Corporate Plan for "a Council that lives within its means, balances the budget and delivers best value for taxpayers and service users."
 This enables the Council to simplify the property portfolio and focus on its core activities and services. - 2.2 On 21 June 2021, Cabinet approved the Asset Disposal Programme which outlined the principles and process for disposing of surplus General Fund land and property assets to reduce borrowing costs.
-The report highlighted that the Council would seek to dispose of surplus assets to support the following objectives: - Provide capital receipts to contribute to the 2022/23 budget through reducing MRP and borrowing costs; and - Provide capital receipts to meet Capitalisation Directive commitments and align with the Medium-Term Financial Strategy (MTFS) to reduce overall borrowing costs.
+The report highlighted that the Council would seek to dispose of surplus assets to support the following objectives: - Provide capital receipts to contribute to the 2023/24 budget through reducing MRP and borrowing costs; and

-- 2.3 The Asset Disposal Programme approved in June 2021 set out the following sequential steps for disposing of assets: - Identify assets for disposal - HB Public Law to produce detailed Reports on Title for each asset identified for disposal - Asset valuation obtain up to date independent valuations to provide a benchmark for assessing best consideration. - Methods of disposal take advice on the most advantageous method of disposal - 2.4 Given the thorough open marketing exercise (described in the appendix) and the level of the recommended bid (in excess of the acquisition price and the Avison Young pre-marketing report and broadly consistent with the 'book' value) a further valuation was not deemed necessary.
+- Provide capital receipts to meet Capitalisation Directive commitments and align with the Medium-Term Financial Strategy (MTFS) to reduce overall borrowing costs. - 2.3 The Asset Disposal Programme approved in June 2021 set out the following sequential steps for disposing of assets: - Identify assets for disposal - HB Public Law to produce detailed Reports on Title for each asset identified for disposal - Asset valuation obtain up to date independent valuations to provide a benchmark for assessing best consideration. - Methods of disposal take advice on the most advantageous method of disposal - 2.4 Given the thorough open marketing exercise (described in the appendix) and the level of the recommended bid (in line with the 'book' value and in excess of the Avison Young pre-marketing assessment) a further valuation was not deemed necessary.
 This would have added unnecessary cost and time to this disposal case.